-Emergency Rental Assistance Available
+Emergency Rental Assistance For Rent and Utilities Is Available

 For eligibility details and to apply, go to: CAPNH.org or call 2-1-1

+The national eviction moratorium ended in August.
 If you need assistance with an eviction: Contact 603 Legal Aid, which provides free civil legal services to low-income people.
 Note that Governor Sununu signed Senate Bill 126, which bars eviction for nonpayment of rent if tenants have paid or have qualified for rental assistance.

 The New Hampshire Emergency Rental Assistance Program is a federally funded rental assistance program through the Governor’s Office for Emergency Relief and Recovery (GOFERR).
 It is administered by New Hampshire Housing, in collaboration with GOFERR and the Community Action Partnership agencies.